Ray structures on Teichm\"uller Space: Existence for the generalized Jenkins-Serrin problem

 \subsection{Case II: general case}

 Let $F$ be the measured foliation on $Y$ whose universal cover defines $T$ by duality.
 Suppose that $F$ comprises $a$ half-infinite cylinders $\{A_i\}_{1\leq i\leq a}$ foliated by closed leaves, $k$ half-planes $\{G_j\}_{1\leq j\leq k}$, $m$ bi-infinite strips $\{V_j\}_{1\leq j\leq m}$, and $b$ compactly support subfoliations $\{B_i\}_{1\leq i\leq b}$.
-Notice that a bi-infinite strip may spiral around some non-horizontal half-infinite cylinder; this corresponds to a second order pole of $\Phi$ with non-real residue.
-Let $\{A_{a+i}\}_{1\leq i\leq s}$ be the set of non-horizontal half-infinite cylinders of $\Phi$.
+Notice that a bi-infinite strip may spiral around some half-infinite cylinder of $F$ that is not foliated by closed leaves (this will correspond to a second order pole, with non-real residue, of the limit meromorphic differential $\Phi_\infty$ to be constructed at the end of the proof).
+Let $\{A_{a+i}\}_{1\leq i\leq s}$ be the set of half-infinite cylinders of $F$ that are not foliated by closed leaves.
 Correspondingly, $Y$ contains $a+s$ geodesic boundary components $\alpha_i$ corresponding to half-infinite cylinders $A_i$, and $k$ ideal geodesic boundary arcs $\gamma_j$ corresponding to half-planes $G_j$, as well as $m$ ideal geodesic arcs $\xi_j$ corresponding to $V_j$, and $b$ compactly supported measured laminations $\beta_i$ corresponding to $B_i$.